Margaret de Quincy, Countess of Lincoln: Marriages and issue

 She married secondly on 6 January 1242, Walter Marshal, 5th Earl of Pembroke, Lord of Striguil, Lord of Leinster, Earl Marshal of England, one of the ten children of William Marshal, 1st Earl of Pembroke and Isabel de Clare, 4th Countess of Pembroke.
 This marriage, like those of his four brothers, did not produce any children; therefore when he died at Goodrich Castle on 24 November 1245, Margaret inherited a third of the Earldom of Pembroke as well as the properties and lordship of Kildare.

 Her dower third outweighed any of the individual holdings of the 13 different co-heirs of the five Marshal sisters which meant she would end up controlling more of the earldom of Pembroke and lordship of Leinster than any of the other co-heirs; this brought her into direct conflict with her own daughter, Maud, whose husband was by virtue of his mother Isabel Marshal one of the co-heirs of the Pembroke earldom.
 As a result of her quarrels with her daughter, Margaret preferred her grandson Henry de Lacy who would become the 3rd Earl of Lincoln on reaching majority (21) in 1272.
 She and her Italian daughter-in-law Alasia of Saluzzo shared in the wardship of Henry who was Margaret's heir, and the relationship between the two women appeared to have been cordial.

 Death and legacy

 Margaret was a careful overseer of her property and tenants, and gracious in her dealings with her son's children, neighbours and tenants.
 She received two papal dispensations in 1251, the first to erect a portable altar; the other so that she could hear mass in the Cistercian monastery.
 Margaret died in March 1266 at Hampstead.
 Her death was recorded in the Annals of Worcester and in the Annals of Winchester.
-She was buried in the Church of the Hospitallers in Clerkenwell.
+She was buried in The Order of St. John Cemetery, Farringdon, London.

 Margaret was described as "one of the two towering female figures of the mid-13th century"; the other being Ela, Countess of Salisbury.